German Literature, History, Cinema, Arts

 Dornach, Karl, Richard Müller, Dr. Mycinski: Österreich-Kalender/Austrian Calendar/Calendrier Autricien 1928.
 Wagner'sche Univ-Buckdruckerei.
 Innsbruck: 1928.
 First edition.
 8vo.
 Boards.
 Ribbon marker.
 Illustrated.
 Text in German, English and French.
 Includes a stapled booklet with a list of hotels, and a postcard from Kärnten.
 Very good copy, although the staples in the booklet are rusted. $25.00

-If there was political dialogue among Austrians in the 1920s, it was likely to have been ill-informed as it is today in other countries.
-But here, anyway, the case is presented here for the right-wing view: “Austria's cultural union with Germany is beyond dispute and already exists.
+In the 1920s Austrians were divided by a vexing political issue.
+Here is the case for the right-wing view: “Austria's cultural union with Germany is beyond dispute and already exists.
 A political union between the two countries is for Austria a vital necessity”.
 Ten years later that political union was achieved, following the ferocious insistence by the Austrian who was then the German Führer, Adolf Hitler.
 It was a union that was to bring dishonor and devastation to Austria.

 Fest, Joachim: Plotting Hitler's Death, The Story of the German Resistance.
 Translated by Bruce Little.
 Henry Holt.
 New York: 1996.
 First edition.
 8vo.
 Cloth-backed boards.
 Pp. (xii), 420.
 Illustrated.
 Notes.
 Chronology.
 Short Biographies.
 Index.
 Fine copy in dj. $22.00